For Those Who Can't Keep Reading - Solving "Want to Read but Can't"

 Quality Over Quantity

-The goal isn't to read 100 books a year.
+The goal is not to read 100 books a year.
 Gaining deep insight from a single book is more valuable than skimming through ten.
 Close reading over speed reading, quality over quantity.
 Continuing to read at your own pace, enjoying what you read, is the foundation of a lasting reading habit.

 Summary

 A reading habit is built through systems, not willpower.
 Set a trigger, keep books visible, quit boring books, keep a log, and find fellow readers.
 These five systems will turn you into "someone who reads."
+Do not rush; at your own pace, start with just one page today.